Custom API Security: How to use custom API calls securely

 Workato’s HTTP connector is a simple way to connect to any HTTP API without having to go through the process of building a custom connector from scratch.

-However, you don’t want to give builders the ability to send your sensitive customer data to any HTTP API, only to your new NLP service.
-You can easily accomplish this by creating a connection with a predefined base URL, and setting appropriate user permissions with role-based access.
+While you are building your HTTP connection, you don’t want to give builders the ability to send your sensitive customer data to any HTTP API, only to your new NLP service.
+You can easily accomplish this by:

 How to do it